 Otherwise, we hope this has been useful for you.
-Want to practice these skills with some academic skills exercises?
-If the answer is “YES!”, get across to check our academic study skills lessons here!
+But maybe you want to practice your Academic Writing Skills?
+If the answer is “YES!”, hit Start Learning and begin your journey to academic success NOW!

 So that’s us for this HeadStart Guide on how to improve your lecture listening skills in English – we hope it’s been useful!
 As always, we’d love to hear from you if you have any questions or comments – write us a post below or follow us on Facebook.
 Or, if you want to get more of these blog posts straight to your inbox – join our mailing list.
 Or if you have a question or a topic that you’d like us to write a blog post (or even better – a full lesson) about – email us!
 We read every email.